anilkusc/flow-diet-backend/Readme.md

 	- mail or phone based authentication
 	- role based access
 	- user role control function in user object
-	- Signin and signup models will be seperated from user.
 	- User update will be implemented on the api
-	- Json ignore for user password
 * Shopping
 * Recommendation
 	- Add prepared diet recommendations